Dramatic changes along Exmoor Drive by the GO Station bring to mind the previous history of Long Branch

 The subhead for this opinion article is: “The Annex had fewer residents in 2021 than 1971.
 The towers of Crescent Town had far more.
 How the uneven, illogical densification pattern of the last 50 years created today’s Toronto.”

-The article makes some generalizations about residents’ associations; the generalizations appear to me to be somewhat broad.
-Somewhat too broad, for my taste, if we consider, for example, the work of the residents’ associations in Long Branch, Toronto as well as in Lakeview, Mississauga.
+The article makes generalizations about residents’ associations – generalizations too broad, for my taste, if we consider, for example, the residents’ associations in Long Branch and Lakeview whose work is outlined in previous posts.

 Blaming the polarization of Toronto on the efforts of residents (representing themselves in pursuit of their interests as residents) appears to me a debatable argument.
 That said, the article warrants a close read.